 Buses, Trains & “Sheiruts”

-You will need Israeli currency, but not exact change.
-The public transportation (buses and trains) does not run on Saturdays and Jewish Holidays (in the Jewish calendar the day start and ends with sunset).
+You will need Israeli currency or preloaded cards (Rav-Kav).
+The public transportation (buses and trains) does not run on Saturdays and Jewish Holidays (in the Jewish calendar the day starts and ends with sunset).
 On these days, and other days as well, you can use either the “Sheirut” or a taxi.
 A “Sheirut” is a service that uses 7-seater mini-buses and operates on the exact route of public bus lines.
 You can get on and off the “Sheirut” anywhere along the line (not only at the bus stops).

 Taxis